In this NCLEX study guide, you will learn about the difference between Osteoarthritis and Rheumatoid Arthritis.

 Cartilage is a solid, slippery tissue that allows the frictionless movement of the joints.
 When these cartilages wear and tear and start to rub the bone, it can damage the entire joint.
 It can cause deterioration of the connective tissues and muscles that keep the joints together.

 Some of the risk factors are beyond our control and some require lifestyle management to prevent the development of the disease.

 - Family history.
-It can genetically run in the bloodline.
-If your sibling or parents have osteoarthritis there is an increased chance that you might have it too.
+It can run in the blood.
+If your siblings or parents have osteoarthritis, there is an increased chance that you might get it too.

 - Age.
 The wear and tear of the cartilages of the joints are more common in older adults.
 The risk of developing the condition increases with age and appears to people 50 years old and above.